thesplithorizon/Terraform-NSX-T/README.md

 ```

 #### static_route.tf
-The `static_route.tfvars` file defined the code to automate the creation of static routes.</br>
+The `static_route.tf` file defined the code to automate the creation of static routes.</br>

 ```hcl
 /*